playerthree-ltd/MonoGame-Pixi-Particles/README.md

 A particle system for the [MonoGame](https://github.com/MonoGame/MonoGame) library, ported to C# from [Pixi-Particles](https://github.com/pixijs/pixi-particles)

-Also, see [interactive particle editor](http://pixijs.github.io/pixi-particles-editor/) to design and preview custom particle emitters which utilitze PixiParticles.
+Also, see [interactive particle editor](http://pixijs.github.io/pixi-particles-editor/) to design and preview custom particle emitters which utilize PixiParticles.

 ## Documentation